IScRyI/imgui-starter/README.md

 a premake template for imgui project using glfw and opengl3 works on linux, windows, mac osx (not tested)

-# Usage
+# Getting Started

-For clone this project use "git clone --recurse-submodules https://github.com/IScRyI/imgui-starter.git".
+For clone this project use `git clone --recurse-submodules https://github.com/IScRyI/imgui-starter.git`.
 To rename your project open premake5.lua and change the string to the line starting with project.
 To compile the project, run the premake script with one of the arguments below :